nandastone/precook-backbone/README.md

 5. Do something when preloading is finished (blocking preloading), or simply do nothing (non-blocking background preloading)

 ## Usage
+precook can be configured via an external JSON configuration file, or an inline Javascript object.

 preload.json

 ```coffeescript